00akash/textbase/examples/openai-bot/MYREADME.md

 - **Health Tips:** Get valuable health tips and advice on nutrition, exercise, and general wellness.
 - **Medical Condition Information:** Learn about various medical conditions and access resources for further information.
-- **Medication Reminders:** Never miss a dose with medication reminders and tracking.
 - **Emergency Response:** Make emergency calls to specified contacts in critical situations.
 - **Medicine Ordering:** Easily order medicines through the integrated medicine ordering system.
 - ****Ask Health Related Questions:** :** Explore all the features.